p2ppsr/ts2md/README.md

    `@private` Applied to an exported or publicly accessible member keeps it out of documentation.

+   `@privateinitializer` Applied to a class property with an initializer will prevent the initializer from appearing in the documentation.

 ```ts
 export class Ts2Md implements DocGenSupportApi {
     filePath: string;